 Answer: We can discover the meaning of this "covet" commandment by looking in Exodus 20.
 It was given when God gave his holy law, through Moses, to the children of Israel.

 "You shall (the KJV Bible has 'Thou Shalt') not covet your neighbor's house; you shall not covet your neighbor's wife . . ."
 (Exodus 20:17)

-Can you imagine what would result if all the people on our planet would keep even one of God's laws, such as the one the forbids we covet someone's else's stuff?
+Can you imagine what would happen if all the people on earth would keep even one of God's laws?
 This would remove a whole host of worry and tragedy in our lives.
-The Commandments were given for our good and are not meant to destroy us.
+What many fail to realize is that the Commandments were given for our good so that we would know right from wrong.

 Jesus had a very interesting exchange regarding the commandments with someone who coveted wealth.
-Christ actually offered the man a chance to follow him, like his disciples did, but was turned down!
+He offered the man a chance to follow him but was turned down!
 The wealthy man was not willing to give up his possessions to follow the Savior of mankind (Matthew 19:16 - 24).
 He loved his wealth more than God.
 This is a clear violation of the Tenth commandment that forbids us to covet.

 We are also clearly told by the Apostle Paul that when we covet we can also cause a violation of the First and Second commandments against idolatry.
 He stated, "Therefore, put to death your members which are on earth - sexual immorality, uncleanness, inordinate affection, evil desires, and covetousness, which is idolatry" (Colossians 3:5).